To be eligible to perform in the Concerto Competition, participants must meet the following criteria:

 - Current MIT or Wellesley student (undergrad, grad, post-doc).

 - Have successfully completed at least one graded semester with an MIT large ensemble prior to the semester of the competition.
 Participation need not have been on your main instrument (ex. guitarists may be in a choir).

-- The competition is open only to MIT students.
-Soloists who have already performed with the MIT Symphony Orchestra are not eligible.
+Soloists who have already won/co-won the competition, or have otherwise performed a solo work with the MIT Symphony, are not eligible.

-- The work or selection to be performed in concert must be prepared in its entirety for the audition.
+The work or selection to be performed in concert must be prepared from memory in its entirety for the audition.

 Submit your concerto proposal to Music Director Adam Boyles (firstname.lastname@example.org

-You will receive an audition time via email by Friday, March 1st.
+You will receive an audition time via email approximately one week before the audition.